ambitioninc/django-entity/README.md

 1. ``entity_type``: The ``ContentType`` of the mirrored entity.
 1. ``entity_id``: The object ID of the mirrored entity.
 1. ``entity_meta``: A JSONField of mirrored metadata about an entity (or null or none mirrored).
+1. ``entity_tag``: A tag that describes the type of mirrored entity.
+Defaults to parameters related to the entity content type.
 1. ``is_active``: True if the entity is active, False otherwise.

 Along with these basic fields, all of the following functions can either be called directly on the ``Entity`` model or on the ``Entity`` model manager.